 As we make progress, we can slowly increase the strength of the problem stimulus.
 For example, we may allow the target dog to start moving around, or we may allow him to play with his handler.

 The desensitization process can be long and difficult.
 Dogs with lower instinct thresholds (the point at which they lose control and switch to instinct) will be harder to desensitize.
 However, consistent practice will also help to raise this threshold.

 What to Expect from Dog-to-Dog Aggression Training

-Do not expect too much, too quickly from our dog.
-Make sure to treat and praise him very well, if he voluntarily engages in avoidance maneuvers, in the presence of another dog.
+Do not expect too much, too quickly, from our dog.
+Make sure to treat and praise him very well, if he voluntarily engages in avoidance maneuvers, when there are other dogs around.
 This includes looking away from the direction of the other dog, smelling and exploring the environment, or looking at us for direction.

 Initially, treat and praise even small avoidance moves, for example looking away for just 1 second.
 If a dog will not accept treats from us, then he is too far gone and it is best to lead him away.
 Treats are only effective for shaping behavior when our dog is still thinking, and not operating on instinct.

 If we keep practicing desensitization exercises, and teach our dog how to behave with other dogs, he will improve.
 As he matures, he will become more confident, be less dog aggressive, and be more comfortable around new experiences.

 For aggression issues between two family dogs, please refer to Introducing a Second Dog into the Home.

 Food aggression and resource guarding occur when a dog associates people coming near his food and resources as a negative event.
 The best techniques for food aggression focuses on helping our dogs re-associate people with something good and positive.
 We examine a variety of techniques for dealing with food [...]